Response Updates

 A name is retired and replaced when a storm with that name causes extreme property damage and loss of life.
 Beryl is the second name on the list for 2024.

-Whether or not Beryl will become a hurricane during the 2024 hurricane season connects directly to its wind speed.
+Beryls identification as a hurricane during the 2024 hurricane season connected directly to its wind speed.

 All named storms are a form of tropical cyclone, a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.